-Risk of violent crime (armed robbery and sexual assault) and petty crime exists throughout the country, especially in remote areas, including beaches.
+Moderate risk of violent crime (armed robbery, sexual assault, and assault) and moderate risk of petty crime exist throughout the country, especially in areas frequented by tourists (particularly during Carnival, the World Creole Music Festival, and other celebrations).
 Theft of valuables from unattended vehicles and accommodations is common.

 Hazardous water conditions (including currents, tides, and undertows) may occur.
 Heed posted warnings and avoid beaches that are not patrolled.
 Do not swim alone or after dark, and do not walk on any beach after dark.

 Basic safety standards for recreational water activities (including scuba diving, snorkeling, jet-skiing, kayaking, and tubing) may not be in place.
 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.

 Risk of traffic-related injury or death exists.
 The road traffic death rate is 7 to 12 per 100,000 population.
 The rate is less than 10 in most high-income countries.